 Whispering for help

 I’m currently looking for women of colour aged 18 years and over, based in the UK to participate in my forthcoming project, Whispering for help.

 The project involves recording women of colour experience with mental health, this will involve a mixture of black and white film portraits and hand written texts by the sitter.
-I have included an example for you perusal in the project section titled Whispering for help.
+I have included an example for you perusal.

 The survey also noted that ‘disproportionate rates of people from BAME populations have been detained under the Mental Health Act 1983.
 A 2016 UK study examining the Mental Health Act 2007 assessments found this to be disproportionality associated with higher rates of mental health conditions and poorer levels of social support, but not due to ethnicity’.
 These results can be interpreted ‘by a number of factors, including poverty and racism.
 They may also be because mainstream mental health services often fail to understand or provide services that are acceptable and accessible to non-white British communities and meet their particular cultural and other needs’.